Acce1erat0rS/THU-RMPD/README.md

 ![Picture2](./images/Picture2.png)

 The underlying mechanism of SRP-PHAT is to search for V potential sources for each frame over a discrete space [4, 36].
 For each potential source, the computed GCC-PHAT frames are filtered using a Maximu (Placeholder1)m Sliding Windows (MSW).
 The sum of the filtered GCC-PHAT frames for all pairs of microphones provide the acoustic energy for each direction on the discrete space, and the direction with the maximum energy corresponds to a po- tential source.
 To further reduce SRP-PHAT computations, and main- tain a high localization accuracy regardless of the micro- phone array shape, SRP-PHAT-HSDA adds Microphone Directivity (MD), Maximum Sliding Window Automatic Calibration (MSWAC) and Hierarchical Search(HS) for better performance.
-The localization and tracking result are shown in fig.xxx.

 (2)	Optical Flow Extraction
 In order to obtain motion information between frames and facilitate the representation learning method described in the following sections, we extract TV-L1 optical flow  from both RGB image and IR image.
 In order to ensure consistency and improve estimation speed, we used TV-L1 CUDA GPU implementation provided by OpenCV 3.4.2.
 The estimation result are shown below.